balena-io-hardware/fin-info-doc/documentation/manual/manual.md

 _NOTE: a CM3L module needs to be inserted in the balena Fin!_

 After a couple of seconds, the balena Fin eMMC should be detected on your computer by Etcher, which will initialize and list the board as a Compute Module based device (the name might change in the future).
-Proceed as usual, select the image you want to write, and press the &quot;Flash!&quot; button.
+Proceed as usual, select the image you want to write, and press the "Flash!" button.

 ![Etcher enumerating the Balena Fin](https://github.com/resin-io/balena-fin/raw/master/documentation/manual/pictures/etcher_usbboot.png)